Azure Dedicated Host

 Deploy your Azure VMs in a dedicated environment

 Azure Dedicated Host provides physical servers that host one or more Azure virtual machines.
 Your server is dedicated to your organisation and workloads – capacity isn’t shared with other customers.
 This host-level isolation helps address compliance requirements.
-As you provision the host, you gain visibility into (and control over) the server infrastructure, and you determine the host’s maintenance policies.
+As you provision the host, you gain visibility into and control over the placement of your Azure VMs, and you determine the host’s maintenance policies.

 Provides visibility into, and control over, the server infrastructure running your Azure VMs

-Helps address compliance requirements by deploying your workloads on an isolated server
+Helps address compliance requirements by deploying your workloads on a dedicated server

-Lets you choose the number of processors, server capabilities, VM series and VM sizes within the same host
+Features Dedicated Host SKUs with the number of processors, VM series and VM sizes you need

 Offers pricing and benefits for Windows Server and SQL Server available only on Azure

 Deploy Windows, Linux and SQL Server virtual machines on Azure.
 Select the server and CPU type, number of cores and additional features.
-The underlying hosts you provision are single-tenant and dedicated to your Azure VMs and workloads for greater placement control.
-Determine the timing of all platform-initiated maintenance operations, such as OS patching, or hardware or software reboots.
+The underlying hosts that you provision are single-tenant and dedicated to your Azure VMs and workloads.
+You determine the timing of all platform-initiated maintenance operations, such as OS patching, or hardware or software restarts.
 Select Azure VM sizes and operating systems on the same host.

 Address compliance requirements

 Comply with corporate policies and industry-specific standards by taking advantage of the certifications Azure offers.
-Place your Azure VMs on an isolated and dedicated physical server that only runs your organisation’s workloads to meet corporate compliance guidelines and standards.
-Gain visibility into the underlying cores to meet server-based software licensing requirements.
+Place your Azure VMs on a dedicated hosting server that only runs your organisation’s workloads to meet corporate compliance guidelines and standards.
+Get insights on the underlying cores to meet server-based software licensing requirements.

 Reduce costs by using existing software licenses

-Use your on-premises Windows Server and SQL Server licences with Software Assurance benefits, or subscriptions with equivalent rights, when you migrate your workloads to Dedicated Host.
-Azure Hybrid Benefit licensing terms are only available on Azure.
-You’ll also get free extended security updates for Windows Server and SQL Server 2008 and 2008 R2.
+Use your on-premises Windows Server and SQL Server licenses with Software Assurance benefits, or subscriptions with equivalent rights, when you migrate your workloads to Dedicated Host.
+Azure Hybrid Benefit licensing terms are available only on Azure.
+You'll also get free extended security updates for Windows Server and SQL Server 2008/2012 and 2008/2012 R2.

-Apply your existing Windows Server Datacenter or SQL Server Enterprise edition licences to all of the physical cores available to you on the host, and get unlimited virtualisation rights.
+Apply your existing Windows Server Datacenter or SQL Server Enterprise edition licenses to the physical cores available to you on the host, utilize dual-use rights while migrating from on premises, and get unlimited virtualization rights.